resbazaz/organization/GOVERNANCE.md

 ### Termination

 A task force may be terminated by a unanimous vote from the ResBaz board.
-The termination of a task force also terminates the tasked event.
-We encourage members of task forces to participate regularly in their respective events.
+Members of a task force should contribute and participate regularly in their respective event.

 ### Current task forces